Brennan Stoelb, Animal Care Specialist/Wolf Haven International

 kibble in for our Species Survival animals, the red wolves and Mexican gray wolves).

-or come flying towards an unsuspecting visit group.
+or come flying towards an unsuspecting tour group.
 Secondly, blowing wind with swaying branches can be a source of stress for the wolves and we don’t want to add to a stressful situation.
-A visit can come back at another time.
+A tour can come back at another time.
 Whatever the task, it can wait.

 This summer we also had some very hot weeks.
 As much as we like to bask in the sun when it’s around, we limit our time in the sanctuary during the heat spells.
 Just as during high winds, we don’t want to stress animals out and cause them to run.
 Running and heat don’t mix for humans, or animals.
 On an afternoon in the summer, it’s probably not the best time to see wolves anyway.
 They are lying in the tall grass, under a shady branch, just as they should be.